In-person restrictions are in place for my safety. More…

 Hardware is the physical computer and its components (sometimes referred to as “the box” with desktop systems).
 This includes:

-If you have a laptop or a brand-name computer (e.g., Macintosh, Dell, HP, Acer, etc.), the make and model of your computer is usually found on the back of a desktop or bottom of a laptop.
+If you have a laptop or a brand-name computer (e.g., Apple, Dell, HP, Acer, etc.), the make and model of your computer is usually found on the back of a desktop or on the bottom of a laptop.

 If your computer was built by the shop where you purchased it then the computer was built from name-brand components including the motherboard, processor, video card, etc. (see definitions).
 These will determine the computer's specs and are often listed on your purchase invoice.